sofielloyd/VisualAnalytics_2022/ImageSearch/README.md

 **Results for ``ìmage_search.py```:**
 - If the user runs the code for a single file, the output of this script will be a ```.csv``` file with the filename of the targetimage and the three most similar images, and two images; one with the target image and one with the three most similar images.
 - If the user runs the code for the whole directory, the output of this script will be a ```.csv``` file with every filename and the three most similar images to every images.
- - These results can be found in the ```output``` folder.
+These results will be saved to the ```output``` folder.